Varieties of Chinese: Verb phrases

 Many Chinese varieties allow a modal auxiliary verb before the main verb, connoting a modality of possibility, necessity or volition.
 These auxiliaries are derived from grammaticalized verbs, and vary between varieties.

 Chinese varieties generally indicate the roles of nouns with respect to verbs using prepositions derived from grammaticalized verbs.

 Varieties differ in the set of prepositions used, with northern varieties tending to use a substantially larger inventory, including disyllabic and trisyllabic prepositions.

 In northern varieties, the preposition 把 may be used to move the object before the verb (the "disposal" construction).

 Similar structures using several different prepositions are used in the south, but tend to be avoided in more colloquial speech.

+Chinese varieties typically have prepositions to mark the agent of the verb, in which case the subject is the patient.